 Charles Travis received his BA from the University of California, Berkeley, and his Ph.
 D. from UCLA.
 He has taught in the U.S., Canada, The Netherlands, and the U. K., having spent most of his career in the last 3 countries.

-Before coming to King’s, he was a professor at Northwestern University, and before that at the University of Stirling.
+Before going to King’s College London, he was a professor at Northwestern University, and before that at the University of Stirling.
 He has taught at many other places, including visiting professorships at the University of Michigan, and at Harvard.

 He speaks Dutch/Flemish, some French, and some Portuguese.